 This schedule includes the federal and other grant activity of Humanities Tennessee and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of the Uniform Guidance.
+The information in this schedule is presented in accordance with the requirements of Title 2, U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because this schedule presents only a selected portion of the operations of Humanities Tennessee, it is not intended to and does not present the financial position, changes in net assets, or cash flows of Humanities Tennessee.